 Accommodation: Exchange students are advised to apply for university accommodation through the UH Accommodation Office.
 Note that accommodation is only guaranteed for students studying at UH for an academic year, providing application deadlines are met.
 University accommodation for students studying for one semester is subject to availability.
 All university accommodation is self catering and meal plans are not available.
 Up-to-date information is available on the Accommodation website.de Havilland Campus Accommodations: Eleven purpose built halls on the de Havilland campus made up of self-contained flats.
 Each flat has an average of eleven students.
 The flats are made up of single study-bedrooms all with their own en-suite shower rooms, fridges and network points for fast broadband internet access.

 The kitchens/common rooms are spacious and well-equipped with up-to-date appliances.
 Furniture and equipment are of a high standard.

 The halls are next to the Learning Resources Center and refectory.
 They are also near the Sports Village which offers top-class facilities for sports including swimming, badminton, climbing, squash, cricket, aerobics, rugby and football.

 College Lane Campus Accomodation: This established campus is convenient for the Students' Union, Student Center, the largest Learning Resources Center and teaching rooms.

 You'll find six halls on the College Lane Campus, as well as groups of student houses.
 All rooms on the College Lane Campus have network points so you can access the University's high speed internet connection.

-Travel: Students are responsible for making their own travel arrangements to and from England.
-Depending on the starting and ending date of the term, students may have the option of traveling in England before or after the program.
+Travel: Students are responsible for making their own travel arrangements to and from the University of Hertfordshire.
+Depending on the starting and ending date of the term, students may have the option of traveling before or after the program.